yeehaa123/presentation-moonconf/slides.md

 <!---

 To me, the appeal of a microservices architecture lies in the fact that it encourages a developer to think about her specific domain.
-As opposed to all other patterns that I have discussed, this one does not try to force the domain knowledge to fit the architecture, but vice versa.
-A properly executed microservices architecture values good design.
+As opposed to all other patterns that I have discussed so far, this one does not try to force the domain knowledge to fit the architecture.
+The domain that informs the design, but does not enforce it.

 Or as the architect Ove Arup puts it:

 "Engineering is not a science.
 Science studies particular events to find general laws.
-Engineering design makes use of the laws to solve particular practical problems.
+Engineering design makes use of these laws to solve particular practical problems.
 In this it is more closely related to art or craft."

 -->